Introduction to Negative Float

 The Importance of Financial Literacy

-A Simple Checklist to Prevent Negative Float
+Checklist to Prevent Negative Float

-- Review account balances daily.
+- Review your account balances every day.

 - Track payment and settlement dates for upcoming transactions.